BruceDai/webnn-native/README.md

 # Clone the repo as "webnn-native"
 > git clone https://github.com/webmachinelearning/webnn-native.git webnn-native && cd webnn-native

-# Bootstrap the gclient configuration
+# Bootstrap the gclient configuration.
+If you want to run examples under ./node folder with WebNN-native Binding for Node.js, please modify the value of 'checkout_samples' var in ./DEPS file to be True firstly.
 > cp scripts/standalone.gclient .gclient

 # Fetch external dependencies and toolchains with gclient